-- The faculty member may: a) reduce the score on a test(s) or assign ment(s); b) reduce the grade in the course; or c) fail the student in the course if the weight of the test(s) or assignment(s) warrants course failure.
+1. The faculty member may: a) reduce the score on a test(s) or assignment(s); b) reduce the grade in the course; or c) fail the student if the weight of the test(s) or assignment(s) warrants course failure.
 The faculty member may recommend to the College Dean of Instruction that the student be suspended from the course.
-If course suspension is recommended, the College Dean of Instruc tion will review the information regarding the charge of academic dis honesty, notify the student, consult with the faculty member regarding the recommendation for suspension, and prescribe appropriate due process procedures. - 2.
-If the suspension is upheld, the College Dean of Instruction will make a note of the offense in the student's educational records.
-A second instance of academic dishonesty may result in expulsion proceed ings.
-Any enrollment, tuition, and other applicable fees will not be refunded as a result of disciplinary action for academic misconduct.
+If course suspension is recommended, the College Dean of Instruction will review the information regarding the charge of academic dishonesty, notify the student, consult with the faculty member regarding the recommendation for suspension, and prescribe appropriate due process procedures.